-Nomi PRC trafficked lanes - longitudinal grade ≤ 4.0% 1 Through carriageways trafficked lanes - longitudinal grade > 4.0% 3 Shoulders 3 Within ramp junction zones 3 Ramps (1) Beyond ramp junction zones rtampo - speed limit greater than or equal to 80 km/h 2 - speed limit less than 80 km/h 3 Minor roads Speed limit greater than or equal to 80 km/h 3 Williof Todas Speed limit less than 80 km/h 4 Project specific areas Refer Clause 3 of Annexure MRTS40.1 Under asphalt surfacing See note 2
+Nom PRC Through carriageways Trafficked lanes - longitudinal grade ≤ 4.0% 1 Trafficked lanes - longitudinal grade > 4.0% 3 Shoulders 3 Within ramp junction zones 3 Ramps(1) Beyond ramp junction zones C speed limit greater than or equal to 80 km/h 2 speed limit less than 80 km/h 3 Minor roads Speed limit greater than or equal to 80 km/h 3 Williof Toads Speed limit less than 80 km/h 4 Project specific areas Refer Clause 3 of MRTS40.1 Under asphalt surfacing See Note (2)

-- (1) Shoulders on ramps and minor roads are not to be separately assessed. - (2) Under asphalt surfacing, the PRC will be one category below that applicable for the same pavement section if asphalt were not being added.
-(For example, a PRC of one (1) would become two (2) under an asphalt surfacing.)
+(1) Shoulders on ramps and minor roads are not to be separately assessed.

+(2) Under asphalt surfacing, the PRC will be one category below that applicable for the same pavement section if asphalt were not being added.
+(For example, a PRC of one would become two under an asphalt surfacing.)